ftouuh/stools/README.md

 # 🛠️ STools Hub

-STools Hub is a collaborative project developed by Jihad Bourbab, Rida Elklie, and Zayd Ftouh.
+STools Hub is a collaborative project developed by Zayd Ftouh, Rida Elklie, and Jihad Bourbab.
 This project aims to simplify various tasks by providing innovative tools with user-friendly interfaces.

 ## 🚀 Features